 1 large onion, small diced

-1 tsp. each of: salt, pepper, garlic powder
+1 tsp. each of: salt, pepper, garlic powder, paprika

-1 big can of tomato sauce (28 oz) or two cans of tomato soup
+1 big can of crushed tomatoes (28 oz) or two cans of condensed tomato soup

 drizzle of olive oil